Patricia Roles, MSW, RSW, Social Worker

 Is Face-to-face Counseling an Option for You?

-Face to face consultations are available in the Vancouver area and the Lower Mainland through Pat Roles' offices in Burnaby and Vancouver, B.C., Canada.
+Face to face consultations are available at Pat Roles' office in Vancouver, B.C.
 In home visits are provided for child interviews required for

 stepparent adoptions in British Columbia.You may inquire about face-to-face counseling or schedule an appointment with me via email.
 Evening and Saturday appointments are available.
-Hourly rate for face-to-face counseling is $120 Canadian funds payable by cash, cheque or credit cards via paypal.
+Hourly rate for face-to-face counseling is $140 Canadian funds payable by cash, cheque, etransfer or credit cards via paypal.

 Patricia Roles, MSW, RSW, BCATR